 HOFFMAN: Ray and I couldn’t resist taking a tangent into the educational system.

 DALIO: In other words, when a mistake is made then they get the grade.
 That’s when the learning begins, not “that’s the grade and it ends because you got that grade.”
-So now take that moment and say, ok, this is how life is.
-You learn it’s ok to have mistakes, it’s ok to have weaknesses, everybody’s got those.
+So now take that moment and say, okay, this is how life is.
+You learn it’s okay to have mistakes, it’s okay to have weaknesses, everybody’s got those.
 Just figure out what they are and how you work well with others in order to achieve your goal knowing those things.
 And I think that could be done from a very early age.

 HOFFMAN: Yeah.
 The way I look at that is the speed of the learning curve and if you’re actually not making mistakes that you’re learning from, you’re not learning fast enough.